Always the 2nd weekend in November in Tahoe City, CA.

 - Decide what price you want to sell your items for before drop-off.

-- Any left over items will be donated to Tahoe XC.
+All unclaimed items will be donated to Tahoe XC.

 If you want to find the right gear, then take our advice.
 Read our pro tips and general Nordic gear guide to start on the right track.

 Nordic skis are sized by height and weight.
 Ski boots may be difficult to buy without the right feet trying them on, so if you’re shopping for another person, these details are important to ascertain beforehand.
 Unlike regular stores, ski swaps are buyers keepers.
 Come prepared knowing your:

 - type of activity you want to pursue

 What to Look for at a Ski Swap